MaterializeInc/materialize/doc/developer/project-management.md

 It is not required that the DRI personally deliver each piece of work attached to a project.
-The DRI will likely require help from a Product Manager, a Product Designer, Engineers, and our QA and GTM teams along the way.
+The DRI will likely require help from a Product Manager, a Product Designer, Engineers, and our testing and GTM teams along the way.
 The DRI is responsible for assigning each piece of work attached to a project, and ensuring that progress is moving along as expected.